 The deadline to make your lodging arrangements is Friday, March 21, 2014.
 After this date, the room rate and/or availability cannot be guaranteed.
 Please note that a major credit card will be required upon hotel arrival.

 NOTE: Should your plans change unexpectedly and you are unable to attend the meeting, you must contact the HOTEL directly.

 Please note that NIH is unable to provide meals or refreshments during the meeting.
-NSC does have a cafeteria and snack shop on-site, and other dining options within walking distances.
-A list can be found at https://goo.gl/maps/9BSDC.
+NSC, the meeting venue, has a cafeteria (cash only) and snack shop on-site, and other dining options within walking distances.
+A list can be found at http://goo.gl/maps/0o4ZI

 What are the important deadlines to follow for this meeting?

 - If you wish to present a talk or a poster, please complete and submit this [Abstract Submission Form] to the Single Cell inbox and register as a "Presenter" by Friday, March 7, 2014 (see additional FAQs for Presenters below).